hoppy1977/arethusa/README.md

 Arduino code for the Arethusa watering system.

 ## Powering the System
-The hardware can be powered by either a 12V power 'wall-wart', or by USB through the type B plug on the Arduino.
+The hardware must be powered by a 12V power 'wall-wart' to ensure there is enough power to drive the pump.

 ## Operation
 The system will deploy a small dose of water to the target plant/s at the interval specified by the potentiometer.<br>